techidaily/site-fox-helps/source/_posts/proven-tips-and-tricks-to-nail-every-green-screen-scene.md

 Green screen videos are generally used to create realistic environments and background scenes without having to film on location.
 When done correctly, your green screen videos are not only safe, but also can bring unique and magic effects to your video projects, without letting anyone notice that you aren't on location.

-In the previous blog we have talked about the principle of Green Screen video and [How to make and use a green screen](https://tools.techidaily.com/wondershare/filmora/download/) in your own but professional way, as well as some of the[best free green screen video compositing software](https://tools.techidaily.com/wondershare/filmora/download/).
+In the previous blog we have talked about the principle of Green Screen video and [How to make and use a green screen](https://tools.techidaily.com/wondershare/filmora/download/) in your own but professional way, as well as some of the [best free green screen video compositing software](https://tools.techidaily.com/wondershare/filmora/download/).
 Here we are going to talk about how to successfully shoot a green screen video even when you at home.
 Check out the video tutorial below to get an instant overview of the process:

 ---